DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Dexterous grasping and manipulation

 \subsubsection{Grasp demonstration}

-Here we show our \namespace grasping a set of 12 objects with 9-actuator and 5-actuator hands in the first and second row of Fig.~\ref{fig:grasp} respectively.
-We select objects with various sizes, weights, and geometries to qualitatively show the diversity of grasps.
-Along with static grasping, we can also reposition objects in-hand (a cube and a rope) as shown in the last four figures of the first row.
+Here we show grasping a set of 12 objects with 9-actuator and 5-actuator hands in the Fig.~\ref{fig:grasp} (a)(c).
+We select objects (Fig.~\ref{fig:grasp} (d)) with various sizes, weights, and geometries to qualitatively show the diversity of grasps.
+Along with static grasping, we can also reposition objects in hand (a cube and a rope) (Fig.~\ref{fig:grasp} (b)).